tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 is happening.

-**NOTE:** Work around seems to work use the powerpc64 gfortran toolchain and pass `-m32` on the commandline.
+**NOTE:** A work around that seems to work: use the powerpc64 gfortran compiler and pass `-m32` on the commandline.

 #### PowerPC364 ####

-The PPC64 compiler reports warning that it cannot find apple gcc intrinsic headers.
+The PPC64 compiler reports a warning that it cannot find apple gcc intrinsic headers.
 The toolchain seems to work regardless.
 I don't know how to resolve this issue or if it even matters.
+It doesn't seem to matter.

 ```
 osxcross: warning: cannot find apple gcc intrinsic headers; please report this issue to the OSXCross project